cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   In CPace each party can be be given a party identity string which might be a device name a user name or an URL.
   CPace offers two alternative options for authenticating the party identifiers in the course of the protocol run.
-  The preferred option is the integration of both, A and B into the channel identifier string CI.
-This is preferred as A and B will be kept confidential and as this provides security advantages (see {{sec-quantum-annoying}}).
+  The RECOMMENDED option is to integrate of both, A and B into the channel identifier string CI.
+This option is to be preferred as A and B will be kept confidential and as this provides security advantages (see {{sec-quantum-annoying}} and {{sec-considerations-ids}}).
-  Integrating A,B into CI requires that both parties know the party identity string of the communication partner before starting the protocol.
+  Integrating A,B into CI, however, requires that both parties know the party identity string of the communication partner before starting the protocol.
 If this requirement is not fullfilled in an application setting then CPace offers the alternative of integrating A as part of the optional input ADa and B as part of the optional input ADb.